Idol immersion and physico-chemical properties of South Gujarat rivers

 COD is the main parameter to access waste water quality, as far as drinking water quality is concern no limits of COD is given, but the COD data interprets the status of chemical load of the water bodies.
 From the results of COD all rivers showed increase in COD after idol immersion except Par river.
 Highest COD was evident at Nanpura from 108 ppm to 155 ppm after idol immersion.

 There is no standard laid down by WHO or ICMR for conductivity in drinking water.
-Pure water is a poor conductor of electricity
+Pure water is a poor conductor of electricity8.
+More conductivity shows absorption of atmospheric CO2, even from conductivity TDS can be calculated8.

 From the results obtained, chloride was found within the stipulated limit for drinking water standard.
 From the results obtained chloride increased after idol immersion at all sites.
 High chloride reacts with sodium and makes water salty in taste.
 It also may increase TDS values of water.
 Chlorides is not usually harmful to people; however, the sodium part of table salt has been linked to heart and kidney disease.
-Sodium chloride may impart a salty taste at 250 mg/l; however, calcium or magnesium chloride is not usually detected by taste until levels of 1000 mg/l are reached
+Sodium chloride may impart a salty taste at 250 mg/l; however, calcium or magnesium chloride is not usually detected by taste until levels of 1000 mg/l are reached10.

 Total hardness at all places was found beyond the limits in both the cases of before idol immersion and after idol immersion.
 Maximum hardness observed at Damanganga river sample i.e. 2200 ppm before idol immersion and 2400 ppm after idol immersion.
 All river water samples contained above 700 ppm total hardness which needs to be soften before taking it directly as drinking water.
 Even Ca and Mg hardness was high as compared to WHO (75 ppm and 50 ppm respectively) in all the river before and after idol immersion.